Changissnz/nu_merchant_principal/README.md

 dead that it spectates, its counterpart favoritist does.
 In both cases, the favoritist vulture abstains from consuming the spectated fallen that it favored.
-Favoritist practices such as these fall in line with aspects common across all species, such as ape clans.
+Favoritist practices such as these fall in line with aspects common across many species, such as ape clans.
 Here is a speculative notion: if these kinds of vultures existed in resource-scarce environments, their livelihood would force them to discriminate less on what is available as their food.

+In environments ripe with favoritism, the spectated play into the presumptions of the audience rather than let pass a stunning upset to the partially sympathetic spectators.
+Given rules established at the beginning, the spectated's abidement of the rules is an entitlement to the spectators.
+The spectators, of a favoritist variety, do have other expectations borne from hope on their favored.
+Situations such as these are difficult to psychologically mollify.
+From the generic perspective of business ethics, "the customer is always right".
+To suppress favoritism is not in line with the wants and needs of all participants, especially the customer that is the spectator, of the situation.
+Suppression is usually frowned upon as an affront to individual freedoms and an idealization of apathy.